MIT-Emerging-Talent/ET6-practice-code-review/README.md

 ### 💡 Innovation through Collaboration

 Every detour is a chance for discovery, and every 404 is an invitation to innovate.

+By leveraging our diverse skills, we create a culture where:

+- **Ideas Flow Freely**: Open discussions lead to unexpected solutions.
+- **Feedback Loops**: Continuous feedback helps refine our approaches.

+Together, we transform challenges into opportunities for growth and excellence!